 Read our tips for contacting creditors for guidance.

 Lender seeks financial information

 The lender must gather financial information from you using a document called a standard financial statement (SFS).
 The lender can also ask for supporting documents such as bank statements and payslips to check your income.
 The lender must give you the SFS.
-You can complete this with the help of the lender, with MABS or with another debt advice agency.
+You can complete this with the lender’s help, MABS, or another debt advice agency.

 Lender assesses your finances

 Your lender will use the completed SFS to assess your situation.
-An assessment includes overall debt, overall income, your ability to repay and your previous payment history.
+An assessment includes overall debt, income, ability to repay, and previous payment history.

 Lender offers a resolution

 When a lender has assessed the SFS, they may write to you to offer an alternative repayment arrangement (ARA).
 Examples of some alternative arrangements include:

 - Reduced interest rate

 - Split mortgage (divided into two parts with one to pay later)